-The name “Aloe vera” is a testament to the wide-spread of this hardy, useful plant.
+The name “Aloe vera” is a testament to the widespread of this hardy, useful plant.
 “Aloe” comes from an Arabic word (alloeh) which means “shining bitter substance.”
-“Vera” is a Latin word which means “true.”
+“Vera” is a Latin word that means “true.”

 Historical evidence reveals that ancient Greek scientists thought of aloe vera gel as a cure-all.
 In ancient Egypt, the gel was used by royalty as a beauty aid, and the Egyptians referred to the source of the gel as the “plant of immortality.”